 In our paleontology preparation laboratory space we are able to do mechanical preparation of vertebrate and invertebrate fossils using MicroJack airscribes as well as pinvises.
 Additionally we use chemical preparation.
 We also have molding and casting capabilities.

 We have many avenues for imaging fossils and other data.
-Currently available are a desktop SEM (see below), copy stand, and many microscopes (Wild dissection scopes, Olympus BX51 epifluorescence microscope, SZ1145 stereoscope with digital imaging capabilities, three-headed Olympus BX51 petrographic microscope).
+Currently available are a desktop SEM (see below), copy stand, and many microscopes (Wild dissection scopes, Olympus BX51 epifluorescence microscope, SZ1145 stereoscope with digital imaging capabilities, three-headed Olympus BX51 petrographic microscope, a Zeiss Axio microscope).
 We emphasize illustration of data and teach our students to do the same.

 One of our goals is to image using new technologies.
 We are currently setting up a CT center at Virginia Tech, and once complete, we will have access to a new microCT as well as other CT equipment.
 We currently have multiple computer workstations (Aviso, Mimics) for processing the scans we have done at Duke University and UTCT.
 Furthermore, we have a 3D printer (Form labs Form 2) to create three-dimensional models of tiny fossils or other parts of fossil previously hidden in rock.

 We also work with Virginia Tech libraries 3D Design Study to surface scan fossil specimens for digital reproduction.
 We use a Artec Spider.